SkimnerPhi/shapez-mods/faq/readme.md

 ### I think I found a bug!
 See if you can figure out what mod is causing it, let the developer for that mod know in #mod-feedback.
 ### Can I turn off a mod?
-Not really, but you could just move it out of the `\mods` directory.
-I just have a `\mods\disabled` directory I use to move them out of the way.
+Not really, but you could just move it out of the `/mods` directory.
+I just have a `/mods/disabled` directory I use to move them out of the way.